Cybersecurity Jobs in Government: 8 Roles to Consider

 4. Computer scientist

-Job outlook (projected growth from 2022 to 2032): 23 percent [8]
+Job outlook (projected growth from 2024 to 2034): 20 percent [8]

-If you want to research new and innovative ways to use computing technology, a computer scientist job could suit you.
+If you want to research new and innovative ways to use computing technology, a computer scientist role could suit you.
 Working in cybersecurity as a computer scientist, you could also play a role in creating new information security standards.

 5. Database administrator

-Job outlook (projected growth from 2022 to 2032): 8 percent [10]
+Job outlook (projected growth from 2024 to 2034): 4 percent [10]

 Database administrators set up and manage the systems the government uses to store and secure its data.
-You’ll need to know how to backup and query data and support business continuity.
+You’ll need to know how to back up and query data and support business continuity.

 6. Systems developer

-Job outlook (projected growth from 2022 to 2032): 10 percent for computer industry jobs at large [12
+Job outlook (projected growth from 2024 to 2034): 8 percent for computer industry jobs at large [12

 7. Data analyst

-Job outlook (projected growth from 2022 to 2032): 35 percent for data scientist jobs [14]
+Job outlook (projected growth from 2024 to 2034): 34 percent for data scientist jobs [14]

 Data analysts leverage different data sources to gather insights.
 Specifically, in a cybersecurity role, you can expect to model, mine, research, and report on data and processes related to securing data, access, and workflows.